armaandhir/qlik-assignment-ui/README.md

 All the requests use Ajax for making rest calls.

-*Might be little buggy as focus was only on implementing rest endpoints.*
+*Might have little glitches as focus was only on implementing rest endpoints.*